trezor/trezor-firmware/defs/README.md

 We keep track of support status of each coin over our devices.
-That is `trezor1` for Trezor One, `trezor2` for Trezor T, `connect` for [Connect](https://github.com/trezor/connect) and `webwallet` for [https://wallet.trezor.io/].
+That is `trezor1` for Trezor One, `trezor2` for Trezor T, `connect` for [Connect](https://github.com/trezor/connect) and `webwallet` for [Trezor Wallet](https://wallet.trezor.io/).
 In further description, the word "device" applies to Connect and webwallet as well.

 This information is stored in [`support.json`](support.json).